antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 ```

 Now that we have a `MethodInfo` to invoke, we need to extract the arguments to pass to the operation from the request's body.
 This can be done in a helper method with an `XmlReader` and `DataContractSerializer`.

-Note that `XmlReader` exists in the `System.Xml.ReaderWriter` contract in .NET Core and in the `System.Xml` framework assembly in the desktop .NET Framework. `DataContractSerializer` exists in `System.Runtime.Serialization.Xml` in .NET Core and in `System.Runtime.Serialization` in the desktop .NET Framework.

 ```C#
 private object[] GetRequestArguments(Message requestMessage, OperationDescription operation)